 Biography: 1968 born in Lucerne.
 Studies in graphic design and animation in Lucerne, Liverpool and Kassel.
 1995 scholarship year in Cracow.
 Working as freelance graphic artist and animator in Zurich.

-Directed by Asaki Nishino
+Asaki Nishino (Japan)

 Synopsis: On a day I do not want to go outside, I enjoy watching TV and watching videos on smartphone at home.
 In reality, while staying in the house, consciousness goes through the door many times through the screen, my place, my body becomes ambiguous.